 Need food?
 Call the Helpline - 703-794-4668

-Bi-lingual volunteers are available Monday to Thursday, 9am to 4pm.
+Bilingual volunteers are available Mondays and Wednesdays from 10am-3pm.
 They will provide information about getting food from the nearest food distribution site closest to where you live OR setup a no-contact, direct delivery of an Emergency Food Box to your home.
 Food Rescue Heroes will complete the delivery using our app.
 Please Note: these are no-contact deliveries and our Food Rescue Heroes will only drop off the food if COVID-19 safety precautions are being followed.

 Find a Distribution Site near you? - Search this map

 The map has food locations through the local area.
 Find one near to you, then click on it to open more information and how to contact them.
 Either call them direct or click on their website for more information and follow their instructions.

 This is a collection of information for those involved in Food Rescue or Distribution.
 If you have information that can be posted here, please contact us.

 Guidelines on Food Pantries, Distribution and Food Safety

 Volunteer Prince William coordinates opportunities to volunteer with the Food Helpline and at the warehouse Monday through Friday.
 Opportunities to help include unloading pallets of food from trailers, preparing orders for distribution, loading food into Food Rescue Hero’s cars, and building non-perishable food boxes.
 Most work is done from 8am until Noon.
 While COVID restrictions are in place, all volunteers are required to wear masks and have their temperature checked upon arrival.
 To learn more or to sign-up to volunteer, please contact Deb Hannum: email@example.com

 The warehouse and two docked refrigerated trailers gives us 42 pallet positions of cold storage and another 60+ pallet positions for non-perishable food items, plus an additional loading dock and drive-up dock for shipping and receiving.